Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 First of all lets break down the results: The main results from the bar chart show, that by far marijuana is the most common addiction amonst UK youth aged whichs followed by alcohol and presription drugs.
 For age 18-26 prescription drugs lead the chart.

 Now you might ask yourself how addictions can effect the lives of young people.
+First